aaronrudkin/INEGIMurderData/README.md

 # INEGI Murder Data

-Monthly city-level murder data from [p/proyectos/bd/continuas/mortalidad/defuncioneshom.asp?s=est](INEGI (Mexico)).
+Monthly city-level murder data from [p/proyectos/bd/continuas/mortalidad/defuncioneshom.asp?s=est](INEGI (Mexico)) from 1990-2015.

 ## Contents

 Data is available in `out.csv`; the same data with non-roman characters removed from city and state names are in `out-fixed.csv`.
+Each file consists of 448,249 observations.

 The annual CSVs and Python code for the crosswalk are in `raw_source/`